Luzon: Religion

 Like most of the Philippines, the major religion in Luzon is Christianity, with Roman Catholicism being the major denomination.
-Other major sects includes Jehovah's Witnesses, Protestantism, the Philippine Independent Church (Aglipayans), the Church of Jesus Christ of Latter-day Saints (Mormons), and the Iglesia ni Cristo.
+Religions rooted in Christianity represented in Luzon include Jehovah's Witnesses, Protestantism, the Philippine Independent Church (Aglipayans), the Church of Jesus Christ of Latter-day Saints (Mormons), and the Iglesia Ni Cristo ("Church of Christ") religious movement.
 Indigenous traditions and rituals, though rare, are also present.

-There are also sizable communities of Sikhs, Hindus, Buddhists and Muslims in Metro Manila and in other, especially, urban areas due to the immigration of Indians, Japanese, Koreans, Chinese, Moros and Muslims from other countries to the island.
+There are also sizable communities of Sikhs, Hindus (see Hinduism in the Philippines), Buddhists (see Buddhism in the Philippines), and Muslims (see Islam in the Philippines) in Metro Manila and in other areas (especially urban ones) due to the immigration of people from India (see Indian Filipinos), Japan (see Japanese in the Philippines, Korea (see Koreans in the Philippines), and China (see Chinese Filipinos), as well as other countries to the Philippines.

+The Bangsamoro people, a Muslim people of native Filipino descent (Islam was introduced to them from Borneo and Malaya in the 14th century) also have a presence on Luzon.